kyletolle/the-mechanism-collection/index.md

 these cauldrons as an uproar.
 Forming a new chord in the Song that modified the undertones of the Cosmos.

 The Song's most fundamental trait imparted upon the foam.
-Propagation.
+Progress.
 Forged through the Song and now aware of it.
 More than foam - beings.
 Progress now action, according to its own design.
 The Animate.

 These beings furnaces of the Song.
 Drawing in ingredients, which react in the crucible.
-These agents neither consequence nor reaction.
+These agents of propagation neither consequence nor reaction.
 A force of their own to tune, adjust, and modify.
 The Song had always refined itself, yet the Animate surged and these empowered entities synthesized and effected change as yet impossible.
 The tumult and its turmoil thrashing energies and melodies.
 Each piece playing individually, yet accompanying all others.

 More foam accumulated as waves breached upon sands.
 And more sparked and lived.
 Each being shaped the Song and progressed in its own manner.
 Some